lessonteacher/sf-jedi/README.md

 let options = {
   username: 'bill@amazingtown.com',
   password: 'somepassword',
-  token: 'DSAddjsaddsadasda',   // Annoying thing that salesforce sends you
+  token: 'DSAddjsaddsadascd',   // Annoying thing that salesforce sends you
   host: 'login.salesforce.com', // Or set some other domain

   // apiVersion: '34.0', // Kind of not used but its available